jeremy-zhehaoli/LoopieEngineGroup6/README.md

 LoopieEngine is a project for the subject of Game Engines in our 3rd year at CITM (UPC) made by a group of our class.
 We had to fork their engine for the final project, where we had to add the AudioEngine as we chose.

+## IMPORTANT:
+If you want to add different audio files to test how it works, put them in the Assets folder of the project you create in the path you will have chosen.

 ## Sub-system main core

 The main core sub-systems of a game audio engine are centered around to create an immersive environment by using AudioSources, an InteractiveMusic system and Basic Audio filters like Doppler, Reverb, FallOff...